gradle/gradle/subprojects/docs/src/docs/release/notes.md

 If you were using a workaround for this before, see the [corresponding section](userguide/upgrading_version_8.html#kotlin_dsl_plugins_catalogs_workaround) in the upgrading guide.

-#### Kotlin script compilation improvements
+#### Useful deprecation warnings and errors from Kotlin script compilation

 Gradle [Kotlin DSL scripts](userguide/kotlin_dsl.html#sec:scripts) are compiled by Gradle during the configuration phase of your build.

-Deprecation warnings found by the Kotlin compiler are now reported on the console.
+Deprecation warnings found by the Kotlin compiler are now reported on the console when compiling build scripts.
 This makes it easier to spot usages of deprecated members in your build scripts.

 ```text